 Sound Activated Triggering

 By connecting a microphone to StopShot you can trigger on anything that makes noise.
-StopShot has a gain control on it to allow the microphone sensitivity to be adjusted.
-Some examples of pictures that were triggered by sound are shown below.
-After the trigger is first sensed you can program StopShot to fire the flash or shutter with virtually any delay you wish.
+StopShot has a gain control to adjust the microphone sensitivity.
+You can also program StopShot to fire the flash or camera shutter with a delay after it detects the sound.
+This can be very useful when capturing paint figures or images of dropped objects.
+Some examples of photographs that were triggered by sound are shown below.

 Using StopShot with a microphone is very easy.
 Simply plug the microphone into the microphone jack and plug the camera or flash into trigger 1.
-Using the UP button adjust the delay for trigger 1 according to your setup.
+Using the UP button adjust the delay for trigger 1 to fit your situation.
 You can see a diagram below of what the StopShot display will look like.
 In this case StopShot is programmed to wait 5mS before it fires the camera or flash.
-5mS is 5/1000 of a second or 0.005s.
+5mS is 5/1000 of a second or 0.005 s.
 This would be a good starting point for capturing a balloon in the middle of popping.
 Start with the gain in the middle position and adjust it clockwise if you need the microphone to be more sensitive or counterclockwise if you need it to be less sensitive.
+If you find the microphone is picking up ambient noise in the room just reduce the sensitivity some.

 |Trigger 1:||5.0 mS|